Key Result/Vision: A community which is self-reliant in our energy needs with a minimal ecological footprint and a model for other communities.

-They are Nimbin Neighbourhood and Information Centre, Nimbin Sports, Bowling and Recreation Club, Nimbin Community School (Tomato Sauce Building), Nimbin School of Arts, Blue Knob Hall, Nimbin Headers Soccer Club, and NNIC.
+The project was a partnership between Nimbin Neighbourhood and Information Centre and Rainbow Power Company, plus the 6 not for profit Host organisations, being Nimbin Sports, Bowling and Recreation Club, Nimbin Community School (Tomato Sauce Building), Nimbin School of Arts, Blue Knob Hall, Nimbin Headers Soccer Club and NNIC.

-The project has also been made possible though the extensive pro bono legal advice generously provided by the Environmental Defenders Office (Lismore) and Holding Redlich Lawyers (Sydney).
+The project was also made possible though the extensive pro bono legal advice generously provided by the Environmental Defenders Office (Lismore) and Holding Redlich Lawyers (Sydney).

 BUILDING ON COMMUNITY STRENGTHS: